-One method of adjusting the dot response for unity loop gain is to use a double or multiple-triggered sweep.
+One method of adjusting the dot response to unity is to use a double or multiple-triggered sweep.
 This causes each sample to respond to the full signal amplitude and produce a display similar to Fig. 2-2A or B.